ibdknox/jayq/README.md

 * `jayq.util/wait [ms f]` : setTimeout wrapper

-Some useful macros can found in `jayq.macros` (surprising) [Source](https://github.com/ibdknox/jayq/blob/master/src/jayq/macros.clj)
+Some useful macros can be found in `jayq.macros` (surprisingly) [Source](https://github.com/ibdknox/jayq/blob/master/src/jayq/macros.clj)

 * `jayq.macros/queue [elem & body]` : a wrapper of `jayq.core/queue`
   that includes the lambda with a scoped `this` symbol

 * `jayq.macros/ready [& body]` : a wrapper of `jayq.core/document-ready`

-* `jayq.macros/let-ajax [steps & body]`: `let` like form allowing to chain ajax calls and bind return values to locals for use once all calls completed (or in a :let intermediary step).
+* `jayq.macros/let-ajax [steps & body]`: `let` like form allowing
+  chaining of ajax calls and binding return values to locals for use once all the calls are complete (or in a :let intermediary step).
   The step value expected is a valid jq.core/ajax request map.
   You can supply :let/:when steps (like in for/doseq) between "regular" steps.